akshayseshadri/minimax-fidelity-estimation/README.md

 We release this software under the open source `MIT License`.
 See the [`LICENSE`](LICENSE) file.

 # Notes
-This code implements the minimax method detailed in `TODO`.\
+This code implements the minimax method detailed in "Versatile fidelity estimation with confidence" ([arxiv:2112.07925](https://arxiv.org/abs/2112.07925)) and "Theory of versatile fidelity estimation with confidence" ([arxiv:2112.07947](https://arxiv.org/abs/2112.07947)).\
 Please consider citing our work if you are using this code for estimating fidelity or expectation values.